django/channels/docs/tutorial/part_2.rst

 * ``self.room_group_name = 'chat_%s' % self.room_name``
     * Constructs a Channels group name directly from the user-specified room name, without any quoting or escaping.
-    * Group names may only contain letters, digits, hyphens, and periods.
+    * Group names may only contain alphanumerics, hyphens, underscores, or periods.
 Therefore this example code will fail on room names that have other characters.

 * ``async_to_sync(self.channel_layer.group_add)(...)``
     * Joins a group.